natsudong/DB_PRO/README.md

 >week 12

 * Debugging and improving
-* Complete and test the operation and maintenance of DB
+* Complete and test the operation and maintenance of DBS